Jessica Mason-Greathouse Identified as Victim in Fatal Warren Car Accident

 Niles resident identified as victim after vehicle crosses center line, causing fatal head-on collision

-Three people in the Nissan Rogue were also taken to the hospital with suspected serious injuries.
+Three people in the Nissan were also taken to the hospital with suspected serious injuries.
 The passengers included a 28-year-old Cortland woman, a 7-year-old child, and a baby.

 Ohio follows a modified comparative fault (51% bar) system.
 The statute of limitations is 2 years.